-This section of the Internal Transcript Guide is designed to assist the user in understanding the notations and information detailed at end of each term.
+This section is designed to assist the user in understanding the notations and information detailed at end of each term.

 It is important to note that Academic Standing is NOT recalculated after a Summer Session.
 Also, term-specific academic standing notations, while noted on the internal transcript, are NOT noted on the official transcript.

 At the end of each term, a grid is displayed that notes the student's performance values at the end of the term.
 The grid has the following six columns: COMPL, ATTM, PSSD, GPTS, GPA, and BAL; and the following three rows: TERM, UC CUM, and WK LOAD.

 COMPL: Credit bearing units completed with a passing grade.
 Includes P/NP units; does not include workload units in the TERM and UC CUM rows (except for the WK LOAD row, which does include workload units).
 Incomplete, In Progress, NG, and Y grades do not count as completed units.

 ATTM: This column represents all letter-graded units attempted (all courses that impact the student’s GPA).
 An "attempted" unit is a unit for a letter-graded course where the student has enrolled and received a grade.
 Does not include In Progress, Incomplete, NG, or Y grades.
 Does not include P/NP or S/U courses.

 PSSD: Credit bearing, letter graded courses passed (does not include workload units).
 Does not include In Progress, Incomplete, NG, Y, P/NP or S/U graded courses.